Course Syllabus coming soon

 Who should enroll?

-The course is intended for students in the 10th through 12th grades.
-Exceptional 9th-grade students will be considered.
+The course is intended for students in the 9th through 12th grades.

 Students interested in pursuing careers that require knowledge of the human body should seriously consider taking this class.
 This includes students interested in the medical profession or engineering.
 The course content, especially the physiology, is challenging to learn.
 From my experience teaching A&P at the college and university level, I can confidently state that students who take high school anatomy and physiology do much better than their peers who did not and hence are more likely to succeed in their desired course of study.

 - Web cam, sound card, and microphone (for live sessions)

 - Streaming video capabilities to watch recorded lectures